-Brooke House (formerly part of Craegmoor) is a transitional service which supports up to nine young adults with a learning disability.
+Brooke House is a service which supports up to nine young adults with mental health needs and a learning disability.
 Our team work tirelessly to develop each individual’s skills to help them to live more independently.

 Our approach to care: